Published 2023-12-03.

 Scene buttons also double as repeat interval buttons, which is why you also see green fractions on the scene buttons.
 Don’t worry about repeat intervals just yet.

 While a scene is playing, try pressing a lit button from another scene.
-The clip on the track which was previously playing will stop, and the chosen clip will start playing at the beginning of the next bar.
+The clip on the track that was previously playing will stop, and the chosen clip will start playing at the beginning of the next bar.
 This is because each track (vertical column) only plays one clip at a time.

 To stop the set, press the Play button, which is the bottom-left button containing the green triangle.
 The triangle will change color to white when not playing a scene.